atsepkov/RapydScript/README.md

   when you rely on duck-typing to conceal a class constructor in a variable).
   In those cases you should append the `new` keyword yourself.
-Similarly, the compiler will try to convert SomeClass.method() into SomeClass.prototype.method() for you, but will fail in the same cases.
+Similarly, the compiler will try to convert SomeClass.method() into SomeClass.prototype.method() for you, but will fail in some cases.
 Declaring this variable as a class with `@external` decorator should fix this issue.

-- JavaScript's equality operator is gimped.
-It only works as equality operator for primitive types (string, number, boolean).
-For objects, it's more akin to Python's `is` operator, comparing memory address rather than equality.
-For that reason, never compare arrays or objects via `==`, instead use inbuilt `eq` function.

 - Truthiness in JavaScript is very different from Python.
-Empty lists and dicts are ``False`` in Python but ``True`` in JavaScript.
+Empty lists and dicts are `False` in Python but `True` in JavaScript.
 The compiler could work around that, but not without a significant performance cost, so it is best to just get used to checking the length instead of the object directly.